microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/docs/New-MgBetaGroupTeamTag.md

 ```

 ### -DisplayName
-Tag name as it will appear to the user in Microsoft Teams.
+Tag name as it appears to the user in Microsoft Teams.

 ```yaml
 Type: System.String